-"Cougars generally will go out of their way to steer clear of humans," said ODFW Wildlife Division Manager Ron Anglin.
-"However, summer months in Oregon mean more people spending time outside, and we want everyone to have a safe, enjoyable time in the outdoors.
-Oregon's big game species - from cougar and bear to elk and deer - can all be dangerous to people in the wrong circumstances.
-Everyone should know and take the simple precautions to be as safe as possible in the outdoors."
+Cougars most often will go out of their way to steer clear of humans, but summer months in Oregon mean more people spending time outside, and we want everyone to have a safe, enjoyable time in the outdoors.
+Oregon's big game species - from cougar and bear to elk and deer - can all be dangerous to people in the wrong situations.
+Everyone should know and take the simple precautions to be as safe as possible in the outdoors.